Difficult to find scam under BJP rule, difficult to count scams under Cong rule: Shah in Himachal rally | Politics

 - India

-At a poll rally in Kangra district on the last day of campaigning, Shah infused his speech with planks of development and Hindutva, noting that it was on this day that Maratha king Shivaji had killed Afzal Khan in 1659 and hoisted saffron flag.
+At poll rallies on the last day of campaigning ahead of the state assembly polls on November 12, Shah infused his speech with planks of development and Hindutva, noting that it was on this day that Maratha king Shivaji had killed Afzal Khan in 1659 and hoisted saffron flag.

 He accused the Congress of involvement in scams worth Rs 12 lakh crore in its 10 years of reign at the Centre between 2004-14 and said people of Himachal Pradesh will not have any trust in the guarantees offered by a party like this.